Taking the mystery out of watering

 You wouldn’t think something plants require to live could also kill them, and does a lot of the time.
 What am I talking about?
 Water.
 Let’s talk about, in my estimation, the hardest part of keeping a houseplant happy and healthy.
 I’ve found that water is the number one killer of unsuspecting houseplants.
 It may be too much or too little that takes the life of the plant.

-Is there a wrong way to water?
 Yes, there is.
-I used to give my plants just a small amount of water, especially when watering cactus and succulents, thinking I was going to over water and kill them.
+I used to give my plants just a small amount of water, especially when watering cacti and other succulents, thinking I was going to overwater and kill them.
 I’ve since learned that a plant should always be watered until the water runs from the hole in the bottom of the pot.
 This allows the soil to become moistened clear to the bottom and encourages the roots to reach deeper.
 When watering with small amounts of water, the roots stay near the top of the pot where the moisture is.
-Also, after watering, and the excess water has exited the drainage hole, do not leave the plant sitting in this water longer than 30 minutes.
+Also, after you water the plant and the excess water has exited the drainage hole, do not leave the plant standing in this water longer than 30 minutes.
 Whatever is left after the plant has used as much water as it needs, dump out.
 If the container is too heavy, use a turkey baster to suck the water out of the saucer.
 Watering thoroughly like this means you may not have to water again for a long time, depending on the plant type.
 You may have to water the next week.

 And how do I know it is time to water?
 I don’t believe in ever watering a plant on a schedule.
 It depends on the temperature, the time of year, if the sun has been shining, what kind of plant it is, and its particular needs as far as water is concerned.
 Is it a cactus or a plant that lives in moist soil?
 There are many ways of deciding whether to water your plant or not.
 One is the use of a water meter.
 This consists of a probe that is inserted into the soil and it then sends a reading of dry or wet to the meter.
 Another way is to lift your container after watering.
 It will be heavy, as it has just been watered.
 Lift it the next week and if it is still quite heavy, don’t water.
 If it is light, water it.
 Pretty simple.
 My preferred method, though is to stick my finger in the soil.
 If it is dry up to my second knuckle, I water it.

-Another must in my opinion, is the use of lukewarm or room temperature water.
+Another must, in my opinion, is the use of lukewarm or room temperature water.
 I don’t believe in using cold water and especially NOT ice!
 I know some people swear by it, but I don’t recommend it.
 I always ask people at my presentations if they would like ice dumped on their toes.
 They almost always say no. I rest my case.

 The next consideration is the time of day chosen to water.
-I try to water in the morning, so that if any water gets on the leaves, it can dry before night time.
+I try to water in the morning so that if any water gets on the leaves, it can dry before night time.
 I also think picking a sunny day is preferable, but here in Michigan, in the winter, that can be an impossible task.

-A fantastic way to water, and your plants will love it, is to put them in the shower.
+A fantastic way to water and your plants will love it, is to put them in the shower.
 This gets rid of any dust that has collected on the plant and waters them at the same time.

 The next few pictures show a type of watering practice called wick watering.
 The first picture is a Dandy Pot.
 The wick, which is some type of acrylic string, goes from the pot into a reservoir of water and the water travels up the wick into the soil and keeps the plant moist.
-Mostly this type of watering is used for African violets, but can be used for any plant.
+Mostly this type of watering is used for African violets but can be used for any plant.

 The next three pictures are also a type of wick watering.
 This is a homemade wick watering set up.
 These are deli containers with 2 holes drilled in them.
 One is for the wick to go into and the other is to make it easy to pour the water in.
-When making your own wick watering system, the wilck will be a piece of acrylic yarn.
+When making your own wick watering system, the wick will be a piece of acrylic yarn.
 If you buy a skein of yarn that is 4 ply (that means 4 small pieces of yarn are combined to make one), you must peel two plies off.
-If used as 4 ply, it will keep your plant too wet.
+If used as 4 plies, it will keep your plant too wet.

-This final type of wick watering is a self watering pot.
+This final type of wick watering is a self-watering pot.
 It has an unglazed pot that the plant is planted in and it sits in a glazed pot that has water in it.
 The water seeps through the unglazed pot and keeps the plant moist.